 We partner with U.S. Government agencies and industry leaders to evaluate new high-tech materials and products.
 These partnerships ensure that Tex Tech is at the forefront of advancing the next generation of high-performance textiles and textile coatings.

 Research & Development

-Driven by a team of talented engineers and PhDs, Tex Tech’s Research and Development department excels because of its innovative focus and unique capabilities.
+Driven by a team of material scientists and PhDs, Tex Tech’s Research and Development department excels because of its innovative focus and unique capabilities.
 We use our industry leading analytical capabilities and our prototype lines to create a targeted development path that saves time and delivers a superior solution.
 This solution can be easily replicated on our production lines.
 Tex Tech also has lab capabilities to perform quality assurance testing according to a variety of standards, including ASTM, FAR, ISO, and EN.